 – Golden Temple Kinkakuji and Silver Pavilion Ginkakuji

 – Nijo Castle: an UNESCO flatland castle site

 – Gion District: it is the geisha district where you will find geisha houses, tea houses and all kinds of sweets to buy.
 If you want to see a live geisha perform, you can check out the Gion Corner for daily performances.
-I will be writing a more detailed Geisha blog later, so stay tuned.
 You also have the Yasaka Shrine there.

 Our pick: We chose an airbnb for the 4 night stay.
 We picked one that offered pocket wifi and bicycles!
 Biking around Kyoto is much fun.
 If you want to visit the famous Bamboo forest and the Fushimi Inari shrines with all the red Torii gates. one tip: come as early as you can as it can get very crowded! *Both are spots for kimono rental, we picked to try out the kimonos at Arashiyama at: Akahime